 We hope you enjoy your Cayman Brac diving trip if you decide to go.
 It is pretty hard not to.

-Here are some books you might want to check out to help plan your trip to Cayman Brac:
+Here are some books and maps you can use to help you plan your trip:

 Have a great trip!